linode/docs/docs/networking/how-to-mount-nfs-shares-on-debian-9.md

   name: Linode Community
   email: docs@linode.com
 description: 'This tutorial shows how to set up an NFS server and client for remote file access on Debian.'
-og_description: ' With NFS, computer users can access files across multiple servers on a network.
+og_description: 'With NFS, computer users can access files across multiple servers on a network.
 This guide sets up two Linodes for file sharing as an NFS server and client.'
 keywords: ["NFS", "network file system"]
 aliases: ['networking/file-transfer/basic-nfs-debian/','networking/basic-nfs-configuration-on-debian-7/','networking/how-to-mount-nfs-shares-on-debian-8/']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'